William B. Burnsed, Jr. Mechanical, Aerospace, and Biomedical Engineering

 Exam-Compliant Calculator Policy

 Every Mechanical Engineering (ME) student must have an exam-compliant calculator.
-Only those calculators which are acceptable for use in the Fundamentals of Engineering (FE) exam are considered to be exam-compliant and may be used in Mechanical Engineering classes which allow calculator usage.
-Use of a calculator which is NOT exam complaint in an ME test, quiz, or exam will be considered academic misconduct.
+Only those calculators which are acceptable for use in the Fundamentals of Engineering (FE) exam are considered to be exam-complaint and may be used in Mechanical Engineering classes which allow calculator usage.
+Use of a calculator which is NOT exam-compliant in an ME test, quiz, or exam will be considered academic misconduct.
 For a list of exam-compliant calculator models, see https://ncees.org/exams/calculator/.

 Degrees, Minors, or Certificates